 1. Provide training

-Training factors heavily in preparing your law firm to reopen.
-You’ll want to ensure that everyone in your office is on the same page about best health practices, and that you’ve made a plan to address any concerns.
+Since training factors heavily in preparing your law firm to reopen, you’ll want to ensure that everyone in your office is on the same page about best health practices.
+You also need to make sure you have a plan to address any concerns.

 2. Have clear policies

 You’ll need a united front when it comes to enforcing hand washing, social distancing, and mask-wearing with both firm members and the public.
-Each member of the firm should be able to explain to clients the health precautions in place and how clients will be expected to contribute when visiting.
-You’ll also want everyone to understand if there will be disciplinary actions when a firm health policy is flaunted.
+Each member of the firm should be able to explain to clients the health precautions in place and how clients are expected to contribute when visiting.
+You’ll also want everyone to understand if there will be disciplinary actions when someone disregards a firm health policy.

 - Who has to be in the office?
 (Can/should anyone continue to work remotely?)

 - Do they have to be in the office at the same time?